calboo/calboo/README.md

 👋 Greetings and welcome!
 I am Callum Boocock, currently an Astrophysics PhD at QMUL in London.
-👀 Here you can find vaious scripts and codes that I have used in my research.
+👀 Here you can find various scripts and codes that I have used in my research.
 :notebook: I have left links to my papers in the descriptions where relevant.
 📫 If you would like to chat or use these codes for your own work, you can reach me at c.boocock@qmul.ac.uk